niclake/niclake.github.io/_posts/2023-07-19-mlb-schedule-shortcut.md

   alt="A screenshot of the email sent from my MLB Schedule shortcut"
 %}

+***[24 June 2024] Note: Apple made some changes to Shortcuts about a year ago that nuked the ability to send HTML emails.
+I've been hopeful that they'd fix this, but in the meantime, I went ahead and [created a new project](/daily-sports-email) that can be configured & run from a GitHub Action.***

 I work from home every day, and have a TV hooked up in my office.
 I also love watching baseball.
 On days with day games, this tends to be great for me... unless I don't realize that there are any day games being played (like today).

 Enter: Apple Shortcuts.